dhil/asymptotic-speedup-via-effect-handlers-code-jfp/README.md

 To use the single threaded runner with five repetitions, simply invoke

 ```
+$ mkdir data/  # this directory must exist before initiating a run
 $ opam exec -- dune exec bin/runner.exe -- --sequential --repetitions 5
 ```